OptimalDesignLab/PDESolver.jl/doc/interfaces.md

 ##Initialization of a Simulation
 Now that all the individual pieces have been described, here is how a simulation is launched.

+After step 5, the procedure becomes a bit more complicated because there are optional steps.
+Only the required steps are listed below.

 1, The options dictionary is read in.
 Default values are supplied for any key that is not specified, if a reasonable default value exists.

 2. Second, the `sbp` operator is constructed.

 3. The `mesh` object is constructed, using the options dictionary and the `sbp` operator.
 Some of the options in the dictionary are used to determine how the mesh gets constructed.
 For example, the options dictionary specifies what kind of mesh coloring to do.

 4. The `eqn` object is constructed, using the `mesh`, `sbp`, and `opts` objects.

-5. The physics module is `init` function is called, which initializes the physics module and finishes any initialization that `mesh` and `eqn` objects require.
+5. The physics module `init` function is called, which initializes the physics module and finishes any initialization that `mesh` and `eqn` objects require.

-At this point, the procedure becomes a bit more complicated because there are optional steps.
-Only the required steps are listed below.

 6. The initial condition is applied to `eqn.q_vec`.